ezwang/IDT-Contest-2017/README.md

 ### Basic tests

-The basic tests for the solution are loaded from the `"tests"` key in the TestBounds class.
+The basic tests for the solution are loaded from the `"tests"` key in the TestBounds map.
 They consist of hardcoded pairs of inputs, which are executed by the solution.
 The solution then compares the standard output and standard error emitted by the software under test with regexes provided by the TestMap.
 The solution always executes the basic tests first, and records the resulting code coverage.

 ### Advanced tests

-The black-box tests for the solution are generated using various methods, the primary one being randomized tests from the `"fixed parameter list"` or `"dependent parameter list"` keys in the TestBounds class.
+The black-box tests for the solution are generated using various methods, the primary one being randomized tests from the `"fixed parameter list"` or `"dependent parameter list"` keys in the TestBounds map.
 Tests are also generated, though in smaller number, by modifying the basic tests, or by creating test inputs from scratch.

 Since the goal of these tests is to generate exceptions that may not have otherwise been caught, any exceptions that occur during the advanced testing phase are stored and logged for later inspection.
 If verbose output is requested, the solution also prints the output of the software under test to standard output.

-The solution accepts a test time goal and a number of black-box testing iterations.
+The solution accepts a test time goal with `-timeGoal` and a number of black-box testing iterations with `-bbTests`.
 If the number of black-box iterations is met before the time goal is reached, then additional black-box tests are generated until the time goal is reached.
 Specifying a negative value for the time goal will prevent this behavior, stopping the program once the number of black-box iterations has been met.

-### HTML Output
+### HTML output

 If the `-html` flag is given, the solution will generate detailed HTML output.
-This file will be generated in the same folder as the jar file, unless the `-htmlPath <path to html output file>` argument is given, which saves the HTML output to the path specified.
+This file will be generated in the same folder as the JAR file, unless the `-htmlPath <path to html output file>` argument is given, which saves the HTML output to the path specified.